 Once you’ve found the snake or its den, you can use any one of several methods to catch it.
-The aforementioned methods such as snake tongs and a burlap bag, a forked stick and mosquito net, a mosquito net attached to a long handle, a snake trap, or either of the DIY traps below will work.
+Methods such as snake tongs and a bucket, a mosquito net attached to a long handle, a snake trap, or either of the DIY traps below will work.

 How to Catch a Snake Barehanded

 There are a few different reasons for wanting to catch a snake.
-Snakes can be useful as pest control, but they can become pests or a threat to your family’s safety.
+Snakes can be useful as pest control, but some are a threat to your family’s safety.
 They may be desirable to catch for research or to keep the non-venomous ones as pets.
 Regardless of your reason, it’s important to know how to do so safely.